darlean-io/darlean.ts/examples/src/oracle/3_do_not_forget/readme.md

 So far so good.

-We still have to make a very small change in `ask` because we not have to use `this.knowledge.value` instead of just `this.knowledge`:
+We still have to make a very small change in `ask` because we have to use `this.knowledge.value` instead of just `this.knowledge`:
 ```ts
 @action()
     public async ask(question: string): Promise<number> {